cmstatr/cmstatr/README.md

   - Please create a git branch for each pull request (PR)
-  - Before submitting a pull request, please make sure that `R CMD CHECK` passes with no errors, warnings or notes
+  - Before submitting a pull request, please make sure that `R CMD check` passes with no errors, warnings or notes
   - New and modified code should follow the style guide enforced by the [`lintr`](https://cran.r-project.org/package=lintr) package
   - Document all exported functions using